vuepress-theme-hope/vuepress-theme-hope/demo/theme-blog/src/demo/markdown.md

 ::: info

 Frontmatter is a important concept in VuePress.
-If you don’t know it, you need to read [Frontmatter Introduction](https://theme-hope.vuejs.press/cookbook/vuepress/page.html#front-matter).
+If you don't know it, you need to read [Frontmatter Introduction](https://theme-hope.vuejs.press/cookbook/vuepress/page.html#front-matter).

 :::